rbong/vim-flog/EXAMPLES.md

 - You can start/manage a bisect with `:Floggit` commands, taking advantage of completion, and toggle seeing the current commits in the bisect with `gb`.
 - You can view the history of a file next to the file itself with `:Flogsplit -path=%`.
 - You can view the history for a particular range of lines in a file by visually selecting it and then typing `:Flog`.
-  This will display an inline patch, which you can trigger with `gp`.
+  - This will display an inline patch, which you can trigger with `gp`.
 - If you haven't already, look through `:help flog`.
-There are many commands that still haven't been covered here.
+There is much that still hasn't been covered here.